LivHed/coworking-spaces/README.md

 Delete a coworking space
 1. On the Edit page, click on the Delete button
-2. verify that the modal is showing and that you will be given one more chance to be sure that you want to delete this coworking space.
+2. Verify that the modal is showing and that you will be given one more chance to be sure that you want to delete this coworking space.
 3. Click on the No, go back button and verify that you are back on the Edit page.
 4. If you choose to click on the Yes, I´m sure button, verify that the coworking space have been deleted when you get redirected to the landing page.